Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

 \subsection{Dislocation dynamics}

-A phase vortex in a BCDI reconstruction indicates the spatial position of a dislocation core \cite{Clark2015}, enabling the mapping of the 3D dislocation network (Methods). \textbf{Figure \ref{fig:Fig3}} shows the dislocation network evolution during hydrogen charging.
+A phase vortex in a BCDI reconstruction indicates the spatial position of a dislocation core \cite{Clark2015}, enabling the mapping of 3D dislocations (Experimental Section). \textbf{Figure \ref{fig:Fig3}} shows the dislocation evolution during hydrogen charging.
 Initially, the grain shows two small dislocations close to the surface, and one large bow-shaped dislocation that extends across the grain, hereafter referred to as the ``large dislocation."
 The large dislocation remains unchanged before hydrogen charging and up to 1.9 h after the start of charging.
 To determine its Burgers vector, we assume that it is a shear loop and lies in the $\left(\bar{1}11\right)$ plane, as expected for FCC metals (we confirm the angle between the dislocation glide plane normal and $\mathbf{Q}_{111}$ is 68.9°, less than 2° from the angle between theoretical $\langle111\rangle$ directions and within error).
-Thus, we determine the orientation matrix, $\mathbf{UB}$ (Supporting Text).
+Thus, we determine the orientation matrix, $\mathbf{UB}$ (Supporting Information).
 Glide dislocations in the $\left(\bar{1}11\right)$ plane can have three different Burgers vectors $\mathbf{b} = \frac{a_0}{2}[110]$, $\frac{a_0}{2}[101]$ or $\frac{a_0}{2}[0\bar{1}1]$.
 However, $\mathbf{Q}_{111} \cdot \mathbf{b} \neq 0$ only for $\frac{a_0}{2}[110]$ and $\frac{a_0}{2}[101]$, meaning that only dislocations with these Burgers vectors will be visible in a $\mathbf{Q}_{111}$ crystal reflection \cite{Hofmann2020}.
-By comparing the measured strain field of the large dislocation to a 3D elastic model and dislocation dynamics simulations, we determine that the large dislocation has Burgers vector $\mathbf{b} = \frac{a_0}{2}[110]$ (Supporting Text, Figs. \ref{supp-fig:dislocation model slices}-\ref{supp-fig:dislocation dynamics models}, and Table \ref{supp-table:error}).
+By comparing the measured strain field of the large dislocation to a 3D elastic model and discrete dislocation dynamics (DDD) simulations, we determine that the large dislocation has Burgers vector $\mathbf{b} = \frac{a_0}{2}[110]$ (Supporting Information, Figures \ref{supp-fig:dislocation model slices} and \ref{supp-fig:dislocation dynamics models}, and Table \ref{supp-table:error}, Supporting Information).